Academy of Management Code of Conduct

 The Academy of Management (AOM) is committed to fostering a professional, inclusive, and respectful environment at the Annual Meeting and at all AOM events.
 All participants are required to conduct themselves professionally, adhering to the AOM Code of Ethics and AOM Code of Conduct to ensure an environment in which all individuals feel safe and valued while learning, networking and collaborating.

-This Code of Conduct applies to all members, employees, and volunteers of AOM, including but not limited to officers, committee members, speakers, exhibitors, sponsors, attendees, guests, and event staff participating in the AOM Annual Meeting and at AOM events.
+This Code of Conduct applies to all members, employees, and volunteers of AOM, including but not limited to officers, committee members, presenters, organizers, exhibitors, sponsors, attendees, guests, and event staff participating in the AOM Annual Meeting and at AOM events.
 All participants engaged in AOM events shall comply with this Code.

 Prohibited Conduct